erlzhang/erl.im/_posts/2018-08-25-kindlepush-en.md

 ---
+layout: post
 title: Make Subscription to Daily News with Scrapy and Gitbook and Push it to Kindle
-date: 2018-08-25 00:00:00 Z
+date: 2018-08-25 12:34:12 +0800
-layout: post
+ref: kindlepush
 locale: en
-ref: kindlepush
 code: true
 mermaid: true
 toc: true